PrietoAmigo/MVA-HEP/README.txt

-Multivariate classification algorithm comparison (applied to HEP)
+Multivariate Classification Algorithms Comparison (applied to HEP)

 The focus of this project is to study a *new physics* process.
 We briefly introduce the Standard